The scientific study of sound especially its generation, transmission and reception.

 A vertical side member of a sash.

-The molding on the inside of a window frame against which the window sash closes; in the case of a double-hung window, the sash slides against the stop.
+The moulding on the inside of a window frame against which the window sash closes; in the case of a double-hung window, the sash slides against the stop.
 Also called bead, side stop, window stop and parting stop.

 A section which is added externally to seal the frame against the building.
 Usually has an integral flashing fin.